The Immortal Romance slot is a high variance slot. What does that mean exactly?

 Which of the 4 free spin features you choose will also affect the variance or volatility of the game.
 The Rolling Reels feature is the least volatile (makes sense as you will see consecutive wins on the same spin- ie more frequent wins).
 The 10 free spins at 5x is the highest variance- you only have 10 spins to bag the big one, in other words!

 Generally speaking, the higher the variance of a slot, the better the RTP.
 But Microgaming isn’t exactly transparent with this kind of information, so it’s a little hard to pin down.
 Just be aware that the choices you make in the game will affect the volatility, but it will be grades of high volatility- overall, you are looking at one of the higher variance in the business, This game can suck you dry, but it can also pay out BIG!

-All in all, across the base game and the bonus features, this is the Everest of High Variance slots!
+All in all, across the base game and the bonus features, this is definitely a High Variance slot!
 Play carefully and make sure you set your bet level at a sensible amount that will allow you to ride through any slow patches.
 And cross your fingers that you hit the rapids early- hang onto your seat!

 At the end of the day, the Immortal Romance slot is more likely to pay out less of the medium type wins of 20 to 30x your bet and more of the huge wins.
 Just make sure you give yourself enough room to ride out the lean periods – at least 200-300 spins is what you need to be thinking of, possibly more .
 So if you are playing $0.30 per spin you need to have around $100 in your bank roll.